-15 Foods You Should Never Buy on Sale
+15 Foods You Should Never Buy When They're On Sale

 Who wouldn't be game for saving some cash on their weekly grocery haul?
 Especially when it's as easy as coming across in-store sales.
 There's just one problem: these budget-friendly markdowns can often be close to their expiration dates, which may end up making you sick.
+(Unless they're the 13 Foods That Are Still Safe to Eat After the Expiration Date.)
 And, let's be honest, no ding on your well-being is worth the cents you could save.

 While buying certain foods on sale at the grocery store is totally ok, nutrition and grocery shopping expert Maria Marlowe tells us that sometimes it can be a major health risk.

 Marlowe is the author of The Real Food Grocery Guide, a graduate of the Natural Gourmet Institute, and a holistic health and nutrition coach.
 She says that some foods—like frozen foods—are usually fine to purchase on sale, but you may want to think twice about others "as [they're] likely expiring very soon, or even that day."

 On the other hand, Leah McGrath, RD and Corporate Dietitian for Ingles Markets said that people often misunderstand why grocery stores mark foods on sale.
 "Given that many consumers don't understand the difference between 'sell by' and 'best by' I think that when grocery stores put items on sale consumers may mistakenly think these items are 'bad' because they have expired.
 In fact, that is typically not the case.
 Supermarkets may have different guidelines for how they handle items," McGrath explained.